-PhD candidates from all research backgrounds (audit, financial, information systems, tax, analytical, experimental, behavioral, empirical, etc.) with expected graduation in Spring 2016 are encouraged to apply to attend the Camp.
-Registered recruiters will receive a convenient resume /"bio book" of all PhD candidates organized by dissertation topic.
+PhD candidates from all research backgrounds (audit, financial, information systems, tax, analytical, experimental, behavioral, empirical, etc.) with expected graduation in Spring 2020 are encouraged to apply to attend the Camp.
 Recruiters may schedule interviews with candidates both before the camp and during the camp (i.e. a recruiter may see an interesting presentation and want to schedule an on-site interview).

 The registration process is two steps.
 If you are attending the camp, you need to register at the AAA site.
 To access this website you need to sign up.
 You can click the "Sign Up" button on our home page.
 You do not need to use the same login information.
 We apologize for this two-step registration process but not all users who sign up on our site will attend the camp.
 For example, job applicants and recruiters can use the site even if they are not attending the camp.